zammad/zammad-user-documentation/advanced/suggested-workflows.rst

 ^^^^^^^^^^^^^^^^^^^

 .. figure:: /images/advanced/suggested-workflows/sharing-work.png
-   :alt: Reassigning tickets in the ticket pane
+   :alt: Reassigning tickets in the ticket sidebar
    :align: center

    Reassign a ticket (via the *Group* and *Owner* settings)